Kava-Labs/kava/x/precisebank/README.md

 ### Mint

+Minting is similar to burning, but we add to the account instead of removing it.
+Assume we are minting an amount $a$ to account $1$.

 $$a'(1) = a(1) + a$$

+The change in reserve is determined by the change in the fractional units of the account and the remainder.

 $$(b'(R)-b(R)) \cdot C = f'(1) - f(1) + r' - r$$

+The new fractional balance is:

 $$f'(1) = f(1) + a \mod{C}$$

+Apply modulo $C$ to both sides of the equation.

 $$f'(1)\bmod{C}= f(1)\bmod{C} + a \bmod{C} \mod{C}$$

 $$f'(1) = f(1) + a \bmod{C} \mod{C}$$

+We can see two cases for $f'(1)$, depending on whether the new fractional balance is greater than the old fractional balance.

 $$f'(1) = \begin{cases} f(1) + a\bmod{C} & f'(1) \geq f(1) \\
 f(1) + a\bmod{C} - C & f'(1) < f(1) \end{cases}$$

+The second case occurs when we need to carry to the integer unit.

+We update the remainder by subtracting $a$ from $r$ as minting decreases the amount no longer in circulation but still backed by the reserve.

 $$r' = r - a \mod{C}$$